-This is the point highlighted at the beginning of this section while commenting on figure~\ref{fig:comp_plp}: the non-parametric method used in the flexible binning reconstruction does not unambiguously identify the presence of a peak at $\sim 35\ \mathrm{M}_{\odot}$, and therefore the remapping procedure gives similar $\beta$ values for the \textsc{Power-law} and \textsc{Power-law+Peak} models.
+This is related to the point highlighted at the beginning of this section while commenting on figure~\ref{fig:comp_plp}: the non-parametric method used in the flexible binning reconstruction does not unambiguously identify the presence of a peak at $\sim 35\ \mathrm{M}_{\odot}$, and therefore the remapping procedure gives similar $\beta$ values for the \textsc{Power-law} and \textsc{Power-law+Peak} models.

 This example illustrates that both approaches yield self-consistent results, while at the same time highlighting that the interpretation of the regularised concentration parameter is tied to the specific implementation used.
-For a chosen implementation, comparing $\beta$ values provides a valid measure of relative model performance: however, $\beta$ values obtained from different methods should not be directly compared if not as a broad ballpark estimate, as they depend on the choice of method --- namely, the non-parametric reconstruction used and the remapping technique.
+For a chosen implementation, comparing $\beta$ values provides a valid measure of relative model performance: however, $\beta$ values obtained from different methods should only be directly compared as a broad ballpark estimate, since the numerical value depends on the specifics of the method --- namely, the non-parametric reconstruction used and the remapping technique.